Islamization of Iran: Iranian influence on Islamic culture

 The Persians had a great influence on their Arab conquerors.
 The caliphs adopted many administrative practices of the Sasanian Empire, such as coinage, the office of vizier, or minister, and the divan, a bureaucracy for collecting taxes and giving state stipends.
 Indeed, Persians themselves largely became the administrators.
 It is well established that the Abbasid caliphs modeled their administration on that of the Sasanians.
-The caliphs adopted Sasanian court dress and ceremony.
-In terms of architecture Islamic architecture borrowed heavily from Persian architecture.
-Sasanian architecture had a distinctive influence over Islamic architecture.
+Contemporary historiography on the other hand emphasized that early Islamic administration was a complex synthesis of Sasanian, Byzantine, and indigenous Arab-Islamic innovations, rather than a unilateral adoption of Persian models.
+While early Muslims initially utilized existing local systems in conquered territories, they subsequently enacted sweeping Arabization reforms.
+A primary example is coinage; the Umayyad caliph Abd al-Malik ibn Marwan explicitly abolished the use of Sasanian and Byzantine-style coins, replacing them with a uniquely Arab-Islamic, aniconic currency bearing strictly Arabic epigraphy.